· 5 November 2015 ·

 For those who can read and reason:

 I died on 24 June 1604.
-Ipso facto, I had to write Macbeth prior to that date.
-I did not write it in 1606, delusional book titles to the contrary.
-(I’m not linking to it.
-Go find it yourself.
+Ipso facto, I had to write Macbeth before that date.
+Delusional book titles to the contrary, I did not write it in 1606..
+(I’m not linking it.
+Find it yourself.
 Look under Fiction.)

 Actors can corpse, but corpses cannot write plays.
-Four hundred and ten years ago tonight, the 5th of November 1605, King James VI/I managed to avoid being blown sky high.
-Perhaps this was an inherited trait from his father, who survived an explosion meant to kill him only to be strangled in the aftermath.
-On this night I was an an ex-playwright, and had been one for almost a year and a half.
+Four hundred ten years ago tonight, the 5th of November 1605, King James VI and I managed to avoid being blown sky high.
+Perhaps this was an inherited trait from his father, who survived an explosion meant to kill him, only to be strangled in the aftermath.
+On this night I was an an ex-playwright, and I had been one for almost a year and a half.

 If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and an infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want to into anything you want to, if you want to.
-If you believe that Warwickshire Willy wrote my body of work, you’ve already demonstrated that you’re prone to errors in judgment.
+If you believe that Willy from Warwickshire* wrote my body of work, you’ve already demonstrated your tendency to make errors in judgement.

 Remember, remember, this too: a lot of wretches got their ink-stained hands on my plays, both before and after my death.
 The unpublished plays were performance scripts, and even while I was alive it was impossible to keep people from messing with them.
-Just ask any screenwriter today – some things never change.
+Just ask a screenwriter – some things never change.
 Macbeth didn’t hit a printing press until 1623, which was nineteen years after my demise.
 Plenty of time to butcher rework the thing, making it say things I never said, making it look like it was written later than it was.
-A trivial task.
+The task is trivial.

 Macbeth in the First Folio, 1623